Exploratory testing

 What is exploratory testing?

-We have our phone application to test.
+As we said, we have our phone application to test.
 All the requirements are already covered and all the tests are passed.
 However, we know that it is impossible that our software is bug free.
 The best way to find new bugs is then to run an exploratory testing campaign.
+How?

 We open the app, we focus on a functionality and start playing around with it.
-For example, we decide to test the cart.
-We add and remove items, update the cart, like the final user would do.
+For example, we decide to test the cart feature.
+We add and remove items, update the cart, and so on, like the final user would do.

 Is exploratory testing a planned and controlled activity?

 Yes.
 Definitely.
 The best way would be to focus on a functionality of the software and to select a test method (for example, stressing the software, or testing the boundaries, or testing against invalid inputs).
-Moreover, the test engineer should create a protocol, to track the time spent, the method used, the functionality tested and the bugs found.
+Moreover, the test engineer has to create a report, to track the time spent, the method used, the functionality tested and the bugs found.
 The most interesting scenario and the bugs found, will potentially become new test cases of the main test suite.

-Last but not least, do not forget to reserve a timebox, prior to start the activities.
+Last but not least, do not forget to reserve a timebox, prior to start the activities, especially when you work Agile.

 Is it an easy activity?